 - (a) The Agency will contract directly with market analysts to perform studies for new construction projects.
-Applicants may interact with market analysts in order to make appropriate project design and targeting adjustments.
+Applicants may interact with market analysts regarding appropriate project design and targeting adjustments.
 Applicants will have an opportunity to revise their project (unit mix, targeting) based on the market analyst's recommendations; such revisions may increase the market score.
-Any revisions must be submitted in writing to both the market analyst and to the Agency, following the schedule in Section III(A). - (b) A project will not receive tax credits or RPP funding if it is in the same market area as previously funded tax credit or RPP projects (including earlier phases of the same overall development) which have not reached stabilized occupancy or a recent history of high vacancy rates.
-The Agency will only waive these limitations if it determines there is a strong demand for all units involved.
+Any revisions must be submitted in writing to both the market analyst and to the Agency, following the schedule in Section III(A), and will be binding on the applicant for the full application. - (b) The Agency WILL NOT ACCEPT A FULL APPLICATION in a primary market area containing one or more projects with 9% tax credits or Agency loans which have: - (i) a history of high vacancy rates, or - (ii) not reached stabilized occupancy.

+The Agency may waive this limitation if the existing project has a different population type (family/elderly).
 The Agency will limit the number of projects awarded in the same application round to those that it determines can be supported in the market.

-- (c) A maximum of fifteen (15) points may be awarded to applications for new construction projects using the following criteria, each of which will also serve as a threshold requirement. - The project's required market share, or the percent of income qualified households seeking housing that the project would need to capture to achieve stabilized occupancy. - The number of months between project completion and stabilized occupancy. - The vacancy rate at comparable properties (what qualifies as a comparable will vary based on the circumstances). - The project's affect on existing or awarded 9% tax credit properties. - (d) The Agency is not bound by the conclusions or recommendations of the market analyst(s), and will use its discretion in evaluating the criteria listed in this Section.
-For rehabilitation and 100% special needs projects, the applicant must submit a market study that meets the requirements of Section 42(m)(1)(A)(iii) of the Code prior to issuance of a carryover allocation (unless the Agency requires an earlier submission date). - (e) Applications for 100% special needs housing also will be eligible to earn points under this Section.
-The score will be based on the needs analysis component of the targeting plan.
-Any points would be determined during the full application review process.
+- (c) A maximum of fifteen (15) points may be awarded to applications for new construction projects using the following four criteria, each of which will also serve as a threshold requirement. - (i) The project's required market share, or the percent of income qualified households seeking housing that the project would need to capture to achieve stabilized occupancy. - (ii) The number of months between project completion and stabilized occupancy. - (iii) The vacancy rate at comparable properties (what qualifies as a comparable will vary based on the circumstances). - (iv) The project's affect on existing or awarded properties with 9% tax credits or Agency loans.

+Projects with market-rate units will not be eligible for points in this subsection (A)(2)(c).

+- (d) The Agency is not bound by the conclusions or recommendations of the market analyst(s), and will use its discretion in evaluating the criteria listed in this Section.
+For rehabilitation and 100% special needs projects, the applicant must submit a market study that meets the requirements of Section 42(m)(1)(A)(iii) of the Code prior to issuance of a carryover allocation (unless the Agency requires an earlier submission date). - (e) Projects may not give preferences to potential tenants based on residing in the jurisdiction of a particular local government.

-B. RENT AFFORDABILITY (MAXIMUM 55 POINTS)
+B. RENT AFFORDABILITY (MAXIMUM 45 POINTS)